Bhopal–Nagpur section: Speed limits

 The Delhi–Chennai Central line (Grand Trunk route) is classified as a "Group A" line which can take speeds up to 160 km/h.

 Passenger movement

-Bhopal, Habibganj, Itarsi and are amongst the top hundred booking stations of Indian Railway.
+Bhopal, Rani Kamalapati, Itarsi and are amongst the top hundred booking stations of Indian Railway.

 Loco sheds and workshops

 Itarsi diesel shed holds 145+ locos.
 It has WDM-2, WDM-3A, WDM-3D, WDS-6 and WDP-4 diesel locos.
 This shed serves routes all across central India.
-Itarsi electric loco shed came up in the 1980s.
+Electric Loco Shed, Itarsi came up in the 1980s.
 It holds WAM-4, WAP-4 and WAG-5 electric locos.
 Its WAG-5 locos perform banking duties on the Budni–Barkhera Ghat section.
 There are also ghat sections between Teegaon–Chinchoda and Dharakhoh–Maramjhiri In Bhopal–Nagpur section where bankers are attached to trains.
 Broad Gauge Coach Workshop at Bhopal handles rebuilding and overhaul of old passenger coaches.
 There is a coach maintenance workshop at Nagpur.